“But only the high priest entered the inner room, and that only once a year, and never without blood.” Hebrews 9:7

 For this sacred ceremony, you do not wear the ornate vestiges the priests typically wear.
 Instead, you dress in traditional ceremonial clothes worn only by the High Priest: a tunic covered with an ephod (a piece of cloth that hangs over the tunic and fastens around the waist), and a hoshen (priestly breastplate).
 You also have a thick belt wrapped around your body just above your hips and a hat that covers a long scarf-like cloth on your head.

 Your entire outfit is made of simple white linen with no customary colors or gold clasps like your usual High Priest garment.
-There is no colorful and ornate belt, and no precious stones as Aaron in the book of Exodus said to wear.
+There is no colorful and ornate belt, and no precious stones as commanded by Aaron in the book of Exodus.
 Everything is completely plain and white to show your humility.

 You also notice you have a rope wrapped around your waist.
 Since they cannot go behind the veil with you, your fellow priests have tied the rope around you so they can pull you out in case something should mysteriously happen to you while you’re in God’s presence.
 Remember, if they were to go in to help you, they would instantly die, so the rope is the only form of rescue.